cultureamp/kaizen-design-system/CONTRIBUTING.md

 ### Release workflow

-To release a new version of a package, create a pull request which...
+To release a new version of a package, create a pull request that:

 - Modifies only the package(s) you wish to release ([see below](#updating-multiple-packages))
 - Has a conventional pull request title ([see below](#conventional-commit))